reruo321/CPP-Self-Study/Online-Judges-CPP/Baekjoon/1377/README.md

 ```
 * `N`: The size of the array `A`.
 * `changed`: The flag to check if any changes happened in a sort.
-If it is true at the end of a bubble sort, the bubble sort loop continues as something changed in the array `A`.
-Otherwise, the program ends.
+If it is true at the end of a bubble sort, the bubble sort loop continues as the order of some elements changed in the array `A`.
+Otherwise, the loop ends and prints the number of the iteration.
 * `i`: The iterative number to tell the number of times of the bubble sort so far.
 * `j`: The iterative number to tell the index of an element in the array `A`.